-The course "African Philosophy" is a pre-requisite for this course.
-Exceptionally students may take "Afrophone Philosophies" without having taken "African Philosophy", after a consultation with the course convenor.
+Exceptionally students may take "Afrophone Philosophies" without having taken "African Philosophy", after a consultation with the module convenor.

-- being able philosophically to analyze texts in several African languages (in translation)
+- be able to philosophically to analyze texts in several African languages (in translation)

-- being able critically to reflect on the role of genre in expressing philosophical ideas
+- be able to critically to reflect on the role of genre in expressing philosophical ideas

-- having developed the ability of fundamental reflection and critical analysis of central philosophical issues
+- have developed the ability of fundamental reflection and critical analysis of central philosophical issues

-- having developed a critical approach to the underlying cultural presuppositions of philosophical discourses
+- have developed a critical approach to the underlying cultural presuppositions of philosophical discourses

-- having developed oral presentations skills (gained practice for giving conference papers)
+- have developed oral presentations skills (gained practice for giving conference papers)

-- having developed writing skills (learnt to produce high-quality academic articles)
+- have developed writing skills (learnt to produce high-quality academic articles)